argoproj/argo-cd/docs/proposals/server-side-apply.md

 analyzing the `managedFields` metadata available in all Kubernetes resources (since kubernetes 1.18).

-### Better resource conflict management
+### Better CRD support

-By not having to rely on the `last-applied-configuration` annotation, SSA would help with failing syncs caused by exceeded annotation size limit when syncing CRDs with large schemas.
+By not having to rely on the `last-applied-configuration` annotation, SSA would help with failing syncs caused by exceeded annotation size limit.
+This is a common issue when syncing CRDs with large schemas.

 ## Goals